Let’s start with a radical idea: security is not a product.

 So, we have a thing – some sort of commodity – created for a particular purpose, with the intention of sale.
 That sale is aimed at providing the particular purpose to the buyer.

 Now, if we imagine security as a product, what we are implying is that the state of freedom from danger/threat is something to be gained in a transaction.
 That is, security is a thing – an item – and is available as such.
-As noted in Dangers of a False Narrative, security as a product gives us the magic-box ideology of cyber security.
+As noted in Dangers of a False Narrative, security as a product gives us the magic-box ideology of InfoSec.
 However, if security as a product was a functional concept, then threat removal would be a simple matter – and most of you would be out of a job.
 There would be no hacks, no damage, no data breach or loss; in short – the world would be a happy place.
 However, the world is not a happy place.
 In March 2017 alone, over a billion records were compromised.
 Thus, the very idea of security as a product should make us all rather skeptical.
-The security as a product approach results in magic-box thinking, which leads to the problem of false assumption of security, as well as the failure to invest in the creation and sustainable creation of the CS elite.
+The security as a product approach results in magic-box thinking, which leads to the problem of false assumption of security, as well as the failure to invest in the creation and sustainable creation of the InfoSec elite.

 So, if security is not a product, what is it?